 Executive producer of THE APPROVAL MATRIX, Michael Hirschorn, reveals the key ingredient to making a TV show, what it’s like to accept an award while wearing shorts, and who he thinks will surprise viewers the most on the show.

-Q: How does THE APPROVAL MATRIX show expand on the original New York magazine back-page grid?
+Q: How does The Approval Matrix TV show expand on the original New York magazine back-page grid?
 Any drastic changes to format?

 Q: What are you most excited about on the show?

 Guest stars in any TV series are important, but they’re even more so on Law & Order–without them there wouldn’t be anyone for the DAs and ADAs to grill!
 Below are some of the famous faces who have shown up specially to commit crimes.
 Who was the best at being bad?

 Go behind closed doors of Washington, D.C. as Whisper members share some more secrets.

 THE APPROVAL MATRIX premieres tonight, and featured panelist, comedian and actress Whitney Cummings gives us her short and sweet decisions on social media, re-framing Lowbrow, and uncensored celebrity.